- Be in the form of a law review article, brief, or legal memorandum.

-In order to accelerate graduation by one semester (December graduation), a student must matriculate in two summer sessions and satisfactorily complete not less than 12 hours in the two sessions, with a minimum of 6 hours required during each summer session.
+To accelerate graduation by one semester (December graduation), a student must enroll in two summer sessions and satisfactorily complete not less than 12 hours in the two sessions, with a minimum of six hours required during each summer session.
 To satisfy this requirement, students taking Maymester courses must also take at least one course each summer that meets during the regular seven-week summer session.

 G. Completion of Course Study for Degree Requirement.

-Students must complete all degree requirements no later than 84 months (7 years) after first beginning as a law school student either at the University of South Carolina School of Law or at a law school from which transfer credits have been accepted.
+Students must complete all degree requirements no later than 84 months (seven years) after first beginning as a law school student either at the University of South Carolina School of Law or at a law school from which transfer credits have been accepted.